Mike Skinner (musician): Early life

-Skinner grew up in West Heath, Birmingham.
+Skinner was born in Barnet, north London, and grew up in West Heath, Birmingham.
 He started playing with keyboards at the age of five.
 When he was seven years old he began experiencing symptoms of epilepsy, which worsened in his early teens.
-He began writing hip hop and garage music in his home in West Heath and later built a sound booth in his bedroom, using a cupboard and a mattress.
+He began writing hip-hop and garage music in his home in West Heath and later built a sound booth in his bedroom, using a cupboard and a mattress.
 He describes his background as "Barratt class: suburban estates, not poor but not much money about, really boring".

 At age 19, Skinner moved to Australia with his girlfriend; after the relationship ended Skinner stayed in Australia for a year.
 Upon his return to the United Kingdom, Skinner moved to south London.
 He sent a demo tape of an early version of what would become the song "Has It Come to This?" to a record shop run by A&R Nick Worthington.
 The song was released as a single in 2001, through Locked On Records.

 Music career

-The Streets (1994-2011, 2017-present)
+The Streets (1994–2011, 2017–present)

 In the albums Skinner made under the name the Streets, he focused on vocals, arranging, composing, mixing, keyboards, and synthesizers.

 The Beats Recordings

 In 2005, Skinner and Ted Mayhem launched the independent record label The Beats Recordings.
-A subsidiary of 679 Recordings, The Beats was home to British hip hop acts such as the Mitchell Brothers, Example, and Professor Green.
+A subsidiary of 679 Recordings, The Beats was home to British hip-hop acts such as the Mitchell Brothers, Example, and Professor Green.
 In a 2008 interview with NME, Skinner announced that the label had shut down.
 In 2012, Skinner stated in an interview that the label was starting up again.

-The D.O.T. and Tonga Balloon Gang (2011-present)
+The D.O.T. and Tonga Balloon Gang (2011–present)

 After shelving the Streets, Skinner launched a new project, called the D.O.T, along with Rob Harvey of alternative rock band the Music.
 Harvey performs on vocals, allowing Skinner to "further develop his production approach".
 Their first album, And That, was released on 22 October 2012.
 Their second album titled Diary was released on 5 May 2013.

 In 2013, Skinner remixed Norwich rapper Context's song "Small Town Lad Sentiments".
 The remix features on Context's second EP, Hindsight is the Purest Form of Romance (2014).
 In 2015, he remixed Slaves' breakthrough single "Cheer Up London" alongside Jammer.
 The remix featured on an extended play exclusive to HMV, released alongside the group's debut album Are You Satisfied?.

 Skinner teamed up with UK rap group Murkage to form a supergroup named Tonga Balloon Gang, and they released an eponymous three-track EP on 14 November 2015.
 The release features additional vocals from Jammer and Big Narstie.
 In 2016, Skinner released several tracks on SoundCloud under the name the Darker the Shadow, the Brighter the Light.
 In April 2017, he released the song "Bad Decisions in the Night" on digital platforms.